frankgrimy/launchkey-mini-mk3-flstudio/README.md

 ## Installation

-Download the code and copy it in the FL Studio [__User Data Folder__](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_files.htm#userdata)/Settings/Hardware.
+Download the latest release zip file, and extract it in the FL Studio [__User Data Folder__](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_files.htm#userdata)/Settings/Hardware.

 For Windows, if you haven't modified FL Studio's default User Data Folder, you can copy this address and access it from the File Explorer address bar:
 > %USERPROFILE%\Documents\Image-Line\FL Studio\Settings\Hardware